scarcekoi/Catppuccin-Palettes/README.md

 ### GPL
 - **Description:** A `.gpl` file format compatible with [GIMP](https://www.gimp.org/) and other graphics tools that support GIMP palette files.
 - **Usage:** Simply import the GPL file into GIMP or other supported applications to use the palette in your designs.

+### HEX
+- **Description:** The `.hex` file format is a simple text-based format that contains a list of colour values in hexadecimal (HEX) notation.
+Each color is represented by a six-character code, typically prefixed with a hash (#), corresponding to the RGB values of the color.
+This format is often used to store colour palettes.
+- **Usage:** Open the `.hex` file in any text editor or design tool that supports HEX colour values.
+You can then copy the color codes and use them in web design, graphic software, or any application that accepts HEX colour codes.

 ### PNG
 - **Description:** A PNG image showing the Catppuccin colour palette as a visual reference.
 It includes all the colours arranged in an easy-to-view format.